cgiacomini/vagrant--kubernetes/examples/011-Storage/001-volumes/README.md

 * Cluster resource that is used to store data.
 Is an abstract object that need to be bound  to a real physical storage provider like local hard-drive from the cluster nodes or external NFS server, databases, cloud storages etc.
 * There are different volumes types we can use:
-    * EmptyDir : Create a temporary empty directory on the host
+    * EmptyDir : Create a temporary empty directory volume that can be mounted from al container inside the POD.
-    * hostPath :
+    * hostPath : File or directory from the host node’s filesystem
     * azureDisk :
     * awsElasticBlockStore :
     * gcePersistetDisk :